 Workshop Co-chairs: Stephanie Law (University of Delaware); Amy Liu (IQE); Sanjay Krishna (The Ohio State University)

 The workshop sessions will take place for the full day on Thursday Oct.
 4 and for the morning of Friday Oct.
-5. The workshop is designed to accommodate all interested participants and will be organized into several 75 or 90-minute sessions with ample time for discussions.
+5. The workshop is designed to accommodate all interested participants and is organized into six 90-minute sessions with ample time for discussions.

 The workshops are designed to supplement the broad program of NAMBE with a very informal forum for presenting best practices, work in progress and for brainstorming selected issues.
 Controversial and puzzling topics are strongly encouraged.
 It is our hope that the timing – right after the NAMBE conference- together with the Banff location will make the workshops a worthwhile and unforgettable experience.